YanDuan0210/p8105_hw2_yd2865/README.md

 # p8105_hw2_yd2865

-this is homework2 for P8105!
+This is homework2 for P8105!